weevood/MA-BDA_Project/README.md

 ### 7. Results you obtained

-The three analytical questions, which we had to develop and answer using the Spark results, are available below.
+The three analytical questions results, which we had to develop and answer using the Spark, are available below.

 #### a) What are the characteristics and features that define an anomaly ?
 ##### Result